FWeinb/fweinb.github.com/_posts/2013-06-03-about-prose-io.md

 Basically this tells prose where your blog/site is hosted (`siteurl`) and where to look for media files (`media`).

 The `metadata` field is the most interesting part here.
 With that field you can customize the Metadata Viewer on Prose.io.
-With the metadata from above you get something like this:
+Mine looks like this:

 ![Screenshot of my Metadata Viewer on Prose.io](/images/Metadata%20prose.io.png)